-Comparing the S&P Global PMI data with like-for-like service sector GDP coverage since 2010 shows a correlation of only 51%, but this rises to 65% if the GDP data are smoothed using a two-quarter moving average to remove some of the GDP data volatility.
+Since 2010, the S&P Global services PMI has exhibited a correlation of 51% with comparable GDP, but this rises to 65% if the GDP data are smoothed using a two-quarter moving average to remove some of the GDP data volatility.

-S&P Global US Services PMI output index vs. like-for-like GDP
+S&P Global services PMI vs. like-for-like services GDP

-GDP in real terms, PMI 50 = no change on prior month Source: S&P Global Market Intelligence, BEA © 2025 S&P Global
+Source: S&P Global Market Intelligence, BEA. © 2024 S&P Global.

-Turning to the ISM data, the comparison since 2010 shows little correlation.
-Volatility in the ISM series creates issues with identifying underlying GDP trends, and the nonmanufacturing index only exhibits a correlation of 44% with a comparable measure of GDP, which merely rises to 49% if the GDP data are smoothed using a two-quarter average.
+Turning to the ISM data, the comparison since 2010 shows only the broadest correlation.
+Volatility in the ISM series creates further issues with identifying underlying GDP trends, and the non-manufacturing index only exhibits a correlation of 46% with a comparable measure of GDP, which merely rises to 51% if the GDP data are smoothed using a twoquarter average.

-ISM non-manufacturing business activity vs. like-for-like GDF
+ISM non-manufacturing business activity vs. like-for-like GDP